egemeric/bind9-ddns-updater-django/README.md

 python manage.py runserver 0.0.0.0:8000
 ```
 ## 9-) Client
 ->you can use my client under Client directory with name ddns_client.py.
-->you will see the variables under of the script and edit them personally.
+->you will see the variables under of the script and edit them by own.
 ->you can use client via crontab to make update request